pSpaces/Programming-with-Spaces/tutorial-concurrent-programming.md

 // move on
 ```

+## Summary

+We have seen the following operations on spaces:
+- `Query`: blocks until a tuple is found which matches a given template.
+It then returns the matched tuple.
+- `Get`: like `Query` but also removes the found tuple.

+We have seen the following coordination patterns:
+- Producer/consumer: use a tuples space as a bag of tasks.
+Producers put tuples representing tasks; consumers get tuples representing tasks.
+- Locks: use a tuple to represent the exclusive right to access the tuple space (or a part of it).
+Only the process with the tuple can access the space.
+- Barriers: use tuples to count how many processses have reached some status in their computation.

+A complete example for this chapter can be found [here](https://github.com/pSpaces/goSpace-examples/blob/master/tutorial/fridge-1/main.go).

-# Reading suggestions
+## Reading suggestions
 Andrews, G. R. (1999).
 Foundations of Multithreaded, Parallel, and Distributed Programming.
 Addison-Wesley, 1 edition
 Gelernter, D. (1985).
 Generative communication in Linda.
 ACM Trans.
 Program.
 Lang.
 Syst., 7(1):80–112

 NOTE: The above documents present the original Linda approach to tuple spaces.
 Linda consists of the set of primivites put, get, query and their respective non-blocking variants.
-In the paper and and in the literature you will often find that put, get and query are called out, in and rd (or read).
-Asynchronous/non-blocking versions of put, get and query are called eval, inp and rdp.
+In the paper and and in the literature you will often find that `put`, `get` and `query` are called `out`, `in` and `rd` or `read`.
+Asynchronous/non-blocking versions of `put`, `get` and `query` are called `eval`, `inp` and `rdp`.

-What next?
+## What next?

 Move to the next chapter on [distributed programing with spaces](tutorial-distributed-programming.md)!